nh0397/emotionAnalysis-realtime/README.md

-# TecViz - The Real Time Analytics Platform
+# TecVis 2.0 - The Real Time Analytics Platform

 A modern, real-time analytics platform for analyzing emotions in tweets using state-of-the-art transformer models and a scalable Kafka-based architecture.